-To determine the number of fabric layers required to achieve a specific laminate thickness, divided the thickness desired by the single-layer thickness of the tape or fabric you intend to use.
+To determine the number of fabric layers required to achieve a specific laminate thickness, divide the thickness desired by the single-layer thickness of the tape or fabric you intend to use.

 |Product||Fabric Weight||Single Layer Thickness*|